kroganlab/PCprophet/README.md

 ## Running PCProphet on Wynton

-As Docker is not installed on Wynton, you will need to use Singualarity to build the container and run the tool.
+As Docker is not available on Wynton, you will need to use Singularity to build the PCprophet container.
+Singularity can pull Docker images from remote repositories including Dockerhub and convert to Singularity containers.
+First, ensure you have installed the necessary dependencies and cloned the `PCprophet` repository following the *Command line version* instructions above.
-Singularity automically converts Docker images
-First, ensure you have cloned the `PCprophet` repo following the `Command line version` instructions.
 Move into the `PCprophet` folder and run the following:
 ```
 singularity run -B $PWD docker://martingordon808/condapcprophet python main.py -sid test/test_ids.txt -is_ppi False -db coreComplexes.txt
 ```

 ## Contributing